Multi-level Processes and Organized Civil Society

 Chapter 2: Germany: On the Social Policy Centrality of the Free Welfare Associations

-Annette Zimmer, Anja Appel, Claudia Dittrich, Chris Lange, Birgit Sittermann, Freja Stallmann and Jeremy Kendall 2.1 Introduction In the social welfare domain – which constitutes the primary focus of this chapter – Germany has long been equipped with a strong and durable governance arrangement that links the third sector symbiotically with the state at federal and subnational levels.1 Unlike the UK and France – where the following chapters demonstrate that there are discrete and bounded third sector specialized policy communities consciously oriented towards differentiated third sector constructs (dominated respectively by the ‘voluntary sector’ and économie sociale collective nouns) – in Germany, the third sector has everywhere been built into the very fabric of the nation’s conservative and corporatist welfare state policy institutions.
+2 Germany: on the social policy centrality of the Free Welfare Associations Annette Zimmer, Anja Appel, Claudia Dittrich, Chris Lange, Birgit Sittermann, Freja Stallmann and Jeremy Kendall 2.1 Introduction In the social welfare domain – which constitutes the primary focus of this chapter – Germany has long been equipped with a strong and durable governance arrangement that links the third sector symbiotically with the state at federal and subnational levels.1 Unlike the UK and France – where the following chapters demonstrate that there are discrete and bounded third sector specialized policy communities consciously oriented towards differentiated third sector constructs (dominated respectively by the ‘voluntary sector’ and économie sociale collective nouns) – in Germany, the third sector has everywhere been built into the very fabric of the nation’s conservative and corporatist welfare state policy institutions.
 Of the European countries examined in this volume, the ones that also involve historically shaped structural integration and especially deep interdependency between sectors, are the Netherlands, and Sweden (see Chapters 7 and 8).
 However, as this chapter will evidence, the specific institutional form, scope, functionality and logic of this profound political embeddedness in Germany is dramatically different from these country cases.
 As we will demonstrate in what follows, in Germany, collective involvements pivotal cross cutting agenda-setting and policy-shaping roles are combined with long-standing contributions to delivering public services in a highly distinctive way.
-It has also been a matter of close state–third sector collaboration, both historically and currently, in owning, controlling and delivering a range of important public services.
-At the heart of this German state–third-sector welfare complex lie the...
+It has also been a matter of close state–third sector collaboration, both historically and currently, in owning, controlling and delivering a range of important public services....

 You are not authenticated to view the full text of this chapter or article.